Understanding the Design-Space of Sparse/Dense Multiphase GNN dataflows on Spatial Accelerators

-\insertWideFigure{example-pipelineparallel}{Different parallel pipeline strategies with different granularities: (a) Element(s) wise (b) Row(s) wise and (c) Column(s) wise for the phase order Aggregation to Combination. }

-Parallel pipeline dataflow consists of two compute engines with one engine feeding the other engine spatially.
-The advantage that this kind of dataflow has over the others is that computation is done parallely, so the latency of one phase is hidden.
-The intermediate data is broken down into small granularities and the data is processed in a pipelined manner.
-For example, if granularity is a single row of intermediate matrix, then the aggregation phase computes and writes the data corresponding to n\textsuperscript{th} row and in parallel, combination phase reads and processes data corresponding to (n-1)\textsuperscript{th} row.
-To facilitate this, intermediate buffers are required and the amount of intermediate buffering required is twice number of elements of the intermdiate matrix \textit{(PPel)} pipelined (2$\times$\textit{PPel}) as shown in Fig~\ref{fig:MemHrch}.
-The runtime of one pipeline iteration is equal to the runtime of the slower phase for producing \textit{PPel} elements.
-The total runtime is the sum of runtimes of individual iterations sum(max(t\textsubscript{AGG}, t\textsubscript{CMB})).
-There are three broad categories of granularities at which intermediate matrix can be broken.
+Parallel pipeline dataflow divides the accelerator into two engines, with one engine feeding the other engine spatially.
+As Fig.~\ref{fig:MemHrch}d) shows, the intermediate data is broken down into small granularities and the data is processed in a pipelined manner.
+For example, if granularity is a single row of the intermediate matrix, then the Aggregation phase computes and writes the data corresponding to the n\textsuperscript{th} row and in parallel, the Combination phase reads and processes data corresponding to the (n-1)\textsuperscript{th} row.
+To facilitate this, intermediate ping-pong buffers are required.
+As Fig.~\ref{fig:MemHrch}d) shows, the amount of intermediate buffering required is twice the number of elements of the intermediate matrix pipelined.
+We refer to the number of elements being pipelined as \textit{Pel}.
+Thus the amount of intermediate storage used is $2\times Pel$, $Pel$ for each phase.
+The runtime of one pipeline step is equal to the runtime of the slower phase for producing \textit{Pel} elements.
+The total runtime is the sum of runtimes of individual steps $sum(max(t_{AGG}, t_{CMB})_{Pel})$.

-\textbf{Element-wise granularity}: Element(s) wise granularity involves tiles of few elements being processed in a pipelined manner rather than the whole dimension. \text{PPel} is T\textunderscore F$\times$T\textunderscore V.